Croatia election: Former PM Zoran Milanovic wins, exit polls show | DW | 05.01.2020

 Zoran Milanovic of the Social Demcorats has won 53.25% of the vote, exit polls showed.
 He defeated the incumbent center-right Kolinda Grabar-Kitrovic in what was predicted to be a tight race.

-Croatia's center-left former prime minister Zoran Milanovic of the Social Democrats won the Croatian presidential election on Sunday, according to exit polls, defeating center-right incumbent Kolinda Grabar-Kitrovic.
+Croatia's center-left former prime minister Zoran Milanovic of the Social Democrats won the Croatian presidential election in a runoff on Sunday, according to exit polls, defeating center-right incumbent Kolinda Grabar-Kitrovic.

-According to the poll, in the runoff round of the presidential election, Milanovic won 53.25% of the vote, while Grabar-Kitarovic, the candidate of the ruling Croatian Democratic Union (HDZ), won 46.5%.
+The poll showed that Milanovic won 53.25% of the vote, while Grabar-Kitarovic of the ruling Croatian Democratic Union (HDZ) won 46.5%.

 Read more: Croatia presidential vote hinges on nationalist turnout

-Opinion polls ahead of the vote had projected Milanovic's triumph with a smaller margin.
+Opinion polls ahead of the election had projected Milanovic's triumph with a smaller margin.

 The first set of preliminary official results are expected at 1900 UTC/GMT.